 The point is, these types of carbohydrates are certainly at higher risk, but generally aren’t bad for you.
 Instead, it’s about how much and how often.
 A small piece of sucrose or even HFCS won’t harm you.

-The problem is, moderation is not familiar with these carbohydrates.
-This is not good as by the fact that these sugars are found in extreme excess in processed foods.
+The problem is that moderation is not familiar with these carbohydrates.
+This is not good because these sugars are found in extreme excess in processed foods.

 It means that while refined carbohydrates may not be the stronghold of healthy eating, they’re not bad, just the average amount you eat.